Stock Investing for Beginners:

 12 min read

 Starting your investment journey can feel overwhelming.
 With thousands of stocks, countless strategies, and an endless stream of financial news, where do you even begin?
+This comprehensive guide breaks down everything into 7 actionable steps—from opening your first account to making your first investment.
+By the end, you'll have the confidence to take that crucial first step toward building wealth.

 Why You Should Start Investing Now